 Hundreds Try Controversial Detox Treatment

-The US Government set up programs that provided medical monitoring and treatment for 9/11 responders.
+The US Government set up programs that provided medical monitoring and treatment for Ground Zero workers.
 But for most Ground Zero workers, nothing was helping.

 As a last resort, hundreds of Ground Zero workers turned to the New York Rescue Workers Detoxification Project—a Manhattan clinic co-founded by actor Tom Cruise.
 The clinic, which opened in 2003, followed a detoxification protocol pioneered by the late L. Ron Hubbard—founder of the Church of Scientology.